News|Articles|December 4, 2025

-Today, the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP) decided to delay the vote on 3 different hepatitis B virus (HBV) vaccine recommendations around the current immunization schedule for the birth doses.
+Today, the Centers for Disease Control and Prevention (CDC)'s Advisory Committee on Immunization Practices (ACIP) decided to delay the vote on 3 different hepatitis B virus (HBV) vaccine recommendations about the current immunization schedule for the birth doses.

 Committee members voted 7 to 3 in favor of delaying the vote until Friday morning.
-They did this to clean up the language in the votes as they were seen as confusing and repetitive.
+They did this to clean up language in the votes, which was seen as confusing and repetitive.

 An example of the initial vote language was the following:

-ACIP recommends a birth dose of Hepatitis B virus vaccine and Hepatitis B immunoglobulin for infant born the women who test HBsAg-positive.
-ACIP recommends individual-based decision-making, in consultation with a health care provider, for parents deciding whether yo give the HBV vaccine birth dose to infants born to women who HBsAg-negative or whose HBsAg status is unknown.
-Parents should consult with health care providers and decide when or if their child will the HBV vaccine series.
-Parent and health care providers should consider vaccine benefits, vaccine risks, and infection risks.
+ACIP recommends a birth dose of hepatitis B virus vaccine and hepatitis B immunoglobulin for infants born to women who test HBsAg [hepatitis B surface antigen]-positive.
+ACIP recommends individual-based decision-making, in consultation with a health care provider, for parents deciding whether to give the HBV vaccine birth dose to infants born to women who are HBsAg-negative or whose HBsAg status is unknown.
+Parents should consult with health care providers and decide when or if their child will receive the HBV vaccine series.
+Parents and health care providers should consider vaccine benefits, vaccine risks, and infection risks.
 For those not receiving the HBV birth dose, it is suggested that the initial dose is administered no earlier than 2 months of age.

-Specifically, the 2 sentences that are bolded in the aforementioned Vote 1 were seen by some committee members as needing better clarification.
-The committee plans to change the language and share with the members and the public before voting on Friday morning.
+Specifically, the 2 sentences that are bolded in vote 1 were seen by some committee members as needing better clarification.
+The committee plans to change the language and share it with members and the public before voting on Friday morning.

 The Day’s Proceedings